SSO via JWT

 You can log the user out through the Sisense REST API.

 To manually log a user out, access version .9 of the REST API.
 Through the Auth method, you can issue a get request to log out specific users.

 While the logout REST API can delete the SSO authentication cookie, it can only delete it when the call is made from within the Sisense domain.
 Scripts on different pages can access each other only if the pages that executed them are at locations with the same protocol.

 If you have embedded Sisense in an iFrame and you want to log out the user from your application and Sisense, you can use the window.postMessage method to call the logout when the users asks to logout from your application.
 This method overcomes any cross-origin communication limitations.
-Sisense has created a plugin that implements a listener, which calls the Logout API when the postMessage method() is called.
+Sisense has created an add-on that implements a listener, which calls the Logout API when the postMessage method() is called.
 For more information, click here.